codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 ### Save Version

 The image is safely stored in the repository, but we need to do one more step: save the version of our image.
-Once again we run some shell script to generate `image.version file:
+Once again we run some shell script to generate an `image.version file:

 ```bash
 echo %build.number% > image.version